dotrungkien/loom-unity/README.md

 ### Write contract

-- nothing special, we create a truffle project and migrate to dappchain as normal truffle project
+- nothing special, we create a truffle project and migrate contracts to dappchain as normal truffle project

 - before migrate, we need generate a private-public key pair